-- Gram-negative bacilli – for example, enterobacteria (Klebsiella pneumoniae, Escherichia coli, Enterobacter spp.), Pseudomonas aeruginosa.
+- Gram-negative bacilli – for example, enterobacteria (Klebsiella pneumonia, Escherichia coli, Enterobacter spp.), Pseudomonas aeruginosa.

 Risk factors for aspiration pneumonia

-In the absence of a tracheoesophageal fistula, significant aspiration usually occurs only during periods of deterioration of consciousness, with reflux esophagitis with esophageal stenosis or bulbar palsy.
+In the absence of a tracheoesophageal fistula, significant aspiration usually occurs only during the deterioration of consciousness, with reflux esophagitis with esophageal stenosis or bulbar palsy.

 Independent risk factors for aspiration pneumonia are considered: